stephenslab/mr-ash-workflow/README.md

-# dsc-mr-ash
+# mr-ash-workflow

-DSC for evaluating the "multiple regression adaptive shrinkage" (mr-ash) method and other linear regression methods.
+Numerical experiments for evaluating the "multiple regression adaptive shrinkage" (mr-ash) method and other linear regression methods that are well suited for large-scale data sets.